 I doze off, but shortly before dawn I am awoken by a tremendous crash.
 To avoid hitting a cycle rickshaw, Krabowski has hit one of these circular concrete ‘islands’ in the centre of a road crossing, at which, during daylight hours, a police officer is doing his best to keep a minimum of order in the chaos, which Indian traffic constitutes.
 Naturally, there is no officer present at this time of the night, where traffic is almost non-existing.

-A wit among the hippies at once dubs Krabowski ‘The Flying Dutchman’, named after the legendary ghost ship, which, it is said, since the 1600s has cruised the stormy seas south of Africa, where it charges at full sails – also when the sea is dead calm.
+A wit among the hippies at once dubs Krabowski The Flying Dutchman, named after the legendary ghost ship, which, it is said, since the 1600s has cruised the stormy seas south of Africa, where it charges at full sails – also when the sea is dead calm.
 According to folk lore, this ship is a portent of doom for anyone who sees it.

-The day has begun, as we continue our journey across the dusty Ganges Plain, passing one village after another, occasionally encountering a stinking industrial town, where factory chimneys emit huge quantities of black smoke into the already misty landscape.
+The day has begun, and we continue our journey across the dusty Ganges Plain, passing one village after another, and occasionally a stinking industrial town, where factory chimneys emit huge quantities of black smoke into the already misty landscape.
 In spite of the damaged wheels, our driver races along the lousy roads, but, strangely enough, the ‘repair’ seems to be adequate.

 In this area, the farmers, naturally, work as hard as farmers do in India, but they do seem a bit prouder and more erect – not stooping and haggard as Indian farmers.
 Everywhere, they are seen carrying huge loads, mostly on their back, a woven band tied around the burden and then around their forehead.
 These people must have enormously strong neck muscles.

-During a break at the road side, ‘The Flying Dutchman’ is arguing with one of the other passengers.
-The latter throws some dirt on him, whereupon the Dutchman declares that if this act is repeated he will be after him.
-When his opponent again throws dirt on him, Krabowski jumps up and grabs hold of a tree branch, swinging towards his opponent to kick him.
+During a break at the road side, ‘The Flying Dutchman’ gets into an argument with one of the other passengers.
+The latter throws some dirt on him, whereupon the Dutchman declares that if this act is repeated, he will be after him.
+When his opponent again throws dirt, Krabowski jumps up and grabs hold of a tree branch, swinging towards his opponent to kick him.
 But, alas – the branch breaks, and he ends up in a muddy ditch, the branch draped over him.

 Towards evening, we pass through a gorge, at the end of which a magnificent view is unfolded, as the yellowish-orange evening sun illuminates a chain of gigantic, snow-clad mountains.
 This is the famous Annapurna, named after the Hindu goddess of crops.

 I am accommodated in a private home with three or four other travellers.
 The resident family retreats to a wattle-and-daube hut at the back – in their eyes, housing four or five tourists is quite profitable.
 We go out to eat, but do not find much local lore in the restaurant – Western food, Western music, the air thick from hash smoking.
 Let me get into the mountains as quickly as possible!

-A row of trees near the new Royal Palace constitute the day-roost for hundreds of large fruit bats, named Indian flying fox (Pteropus giganteus), which hang in the trees, head down.
-At dusk, they leave the trees to search for over-ripe fruit, while spotted owlets (Athene brama) emit their distinctive hissing scream, sounding like anything but a hooting owl.
+A row of trees near the new Royal Palace constitute the day-roost for hundreds of Indian flying foxes (Pteropus giganteus), huge fruit bats, which are hanging in the trees, head down.
+At dusk, they leave the trees in search of over-ripe fruit, while spotted owlets (Athene brama) emit their distinctive hissing scream, sounding like anything but a hooting owl.

 When I enter the office, there is this strange American, walking around and asking everybody: “Would you like to trek with me to Everest Base Camp?”

 Here I am, a timid young man from little flat Denmark, who has never been trekking in Nepal before.
 I have come to do a bit of hiking and to watch birds – not to do any great deed.
-We talk a bit, and I tell him that maybe the Everest trek will be a little too hard for me.
+We talk a bit, and I inform him that maybe the Everest trek will be a little too hard for me.
 I deliver my application for a trekking permit to a less demanding area and leave the office.
 However, I have only walked about a hundred yards, before I think: “Hmm, he did sound quite interesting – maybe I should join him anyway.”

 Before I met John, he had hooked up with two Austrian sisters, Helga and Heidi, who are also going to the Everest area.
 Now, if there are any tough women in this world, it must be the Austrian women.
 John thought so, too, after meeting them, and that is his reason for wanting another companion, who is more like him – a less experienced trekker.